Olympic Games ceremony: Parade of Nations

-As per tradition, the team from Greece leads the Parade of Nations during the opening ceremony of the Vancouver 2010 Winter Olympics.
+By tradition, the team from Greece leads the Parade of Nations during the opening ceremony of the Vancouver 2010 Winter Olympics.

-The Olympic Charter determines that the opening ceremony must contain a protocolar segment called the "Parade of Nations", during which most of the participating athletes march into the stadium, one delegation at a time.
-It is not compulsory for the athletes to participate in the parade; as it is common for some events of the Games to start before the opening ceremony, any athletes competing in those early events may elect not to march with their team.
-Each delegation is led by a sign showing the name of their National Olympic Committee (NOC) and by their flagbearer, who is typically a notable athlete of that delegation.
-Both men and women can be appointed to this honor, although female athletes only began to consistently appear as flagbearers from 1952 onwards, and despite increasing inclusion over the years they were outnumbered by their male counterparts (both in total and relative numbers) on all occasions until Tokyo 2020.
-As an act of gender equality, beginning in 2020, the IOC has allowed the participating NOCs the option of having two flagbearers, one male and one female (in fact, some countries had already chosen to do this even before the option was instigated by the IOC).
+The Olympic Charter determines that the opening ceremony must contain a protocol segment called the "Parade of Nations", during which most of the participating athletes march into the stadium, one delegation at a time.
+It is optional for athletes to participate in this parade.
+Because some Games events commonly start before the opening ceremony, any athletes competing in those early events may elect not to march with their team.
+Each delegation is led by a sign showing the name of its NOC and by its flagbearer(s), who are typically notable athletes from that delegation.
+Both men and women can be appointed to this honor, although female athletes began to consistently appear as flagbearers only from 1952 onwards; despite increasing inclusion over the years, they were outnumbered by their male counterparts (both in total and relative numbers) on all occasions until Tokyo 2020.
+As an act of gender equality, beginning in 2020, the IOC has allowed the participating NOCs the option of having two flagbearers, one male and one female.
+(Some countries had already chosen this approach before the option was initiated by the IOC.)

-The Parade of Nations was added to the Olympic Games opening ceremonies in 1908.
-Since the 1928 Summer Olympics, the team from Greece has traditionally entered first, leading the parade in recognition of their role in the ancient Olympic Games, and the host nation's team enters the stadium last.
-This practice was relaxed at the 1924, 1928, 1932 and 1960 opening ceremonies of the Winter Olympics, because Greece did not participate as well as the 2004 opening ceremony of the Summer Olympics, because the Games were hosted by Greece; the Greek flagbearer Pyrros Dimas led the parade on his own, followed by Saint Lucia, while the rest of the Greek team entered last.
-Beginning with the 2020 Olympics, the Refugee Olympic Team enters second, after Greece, and the parade ends with the host nations of the next two Olympic Games in descending order, as the final two teams before the host nation (e.g. at the 2020 opening ceremony, the final three NOCs in the parade were the US, France, and Japan: hosts of the 2028, 2024, and 2020 Games, respectively).
+The Parade of Nations was added to the opening ceremonies of the Olympic Games in 1908.
+Since the 1928 Summer Olympics, the team from Greece has traditionally entered first, leading the parade in recognition of their role in the ancient Olympic Games; the host nation's team enters the stadium last.
+This practice was relaxed at the 1924, 1928, 1932, and 1960 opening ceremonies of the Winter Olympics, because Greece did not participate, as well as at the 2004 opening ceremony of the Summer Olympics, because the Games were hosted by Greece; the Greek flagbearer Pyrros Dimas led the parade by himself, followed by the Saint Lucia delegation, while the rest of the Greek team entered last.
+Beginning with the 2020 Olympics, the Refugee Olympic Team enters second, after Greece; the parade ends with the host nations of the next two Olympic Games in descending order, as the final two teams before the host nation.
+(For example, at the 2020 opening ceremony, the final three NOCs in the parade were the US, France, and Japan—hosts of the 2028, 2024, and 2020 Games, respectively.)